Jesse Fioranelli swears he hasn’t taken a week off since his arrival to San Jose in early 2017.

 [ MORE: All of PST’s MLS coverage ]

-The now 40-year-old general manager is seated comfortably on a five-legged office chair, with a can of Canada Dry ginger ale in his hand.
+The San Jose Earthquakes’ now 40-year-old general manager is seated comfortably on a five-legged office chair, with a can of Canada Dry ginger ale in his hand.
 An 11×14 impressionist-style mural of Troy Dayak shouldering off an opponent with the ball tucked at his feet, gracefully hovers over his right shoulder.
-A pair of hardcover books on avant-garde art are open and aesthetically placed on the lower glass of a two-level glass coffee table.
+A pair of hardcover books on avant-garde art are open and aesthetically placed on the lower glass of a two-level glass coffee table in front of him.
 The Swiss is in his office, his home away from home, and its composition is telling of the person and professional he is.
 Ironically, telling about the Quakes’ unorthodox mantra, as well.

 It’s one of the first times Fioranelli opens the doors of his base to reporters.
 The same space in which most of the signings are made official – at least according to the team’s social media accounts – and where much of the brainstorming regarding the future of the Earthquakes takes place.